Antônio Carlos (footballer, born 1994)

-Antônio Carlos Souza da Silva Júnior (born 17 September 1994), known as Antônio Carlos, is a Brazilian professional footballer who played as a as a left back.
+Antônio Carlos Souza da Silva Júnior (born 17 September 1994), known as Antônio Carlos, is a Brazilian professional footballer who played as a left back.

 Football career

 Born in Belo Horizonte, Minas Gerais, Antônio Carlos emerged through local Cruzeiro Esporte Clube's youth system.
 On 24 January 2015 he was loaned to Portuguese club C.S.
 Marítimo, but was all but associated to the B-team during his spell in Madeira, scoring through a penalty kick in a 1–1 away draw against Sporting Clube de Portugal B as they were eventually relegated from the Segunda Liga.